WoojeongPark/woojeongpark.github.io/_tabs/about.md

 > Hello!
 Welcome to `WoojeongPark.github.io` homepage! <br>

 # Woojeong Park
-Graduate Student who want to be a Medical Doctor using Mathematics and Computer Sciences
+Graduate Student who wants to be a Medical Doctor using Mathematics and Computer Sciences

 ## Currently
 Graduate student, School of Medicine

 ### Specialized in
-- > Mathematical Science
+- > Mathematics
 - > Computer Science
 - > Medicine